-On August 13, Responsum Health announced its commitment to build a new patient platform for people with uterine fibroids; a devastating, but under-recognized, chronic condition that affects the lives of millions of people in the United States and across the globe.
-In partnership with Duke University Clinical Research Institute and two leading fibroids advocacy organizations, CARE About Fibroids and The White Dress Project, we are aiming to provide individuals with a trusted resource of vetted information about treatment options, support resources, and lifestyle tips, much like we do today for the pulmonary fibrosis community.
+On August 13, Responsum Health announced its commitment to building a new patient platform for uterine fibroids—a devastating and under-recognized chronic condition that affects the lives of millions of women, both in the U.S. and worldwide.
+In partnership with Duke University Clinical Research Institute and two leading fibroid advocacy organizations, CARE About Fibroids and The White Dress Project, we aim to provide people with a trusted source that contains vetted information about treatment options, support resources, and lifestyle tips, much like we do for the pulmonary fibrosis community.

-Unlike pulmonary fibrosis, however, which is a semi-rare disease with approximately 130,000 diagnosed cases in the US, uterine fibroids impact the lives of tens of millions of Americans, often leading to infertility, emotional instability, and economic distress.
+Unlike pulmonary fibrosis, however, which is a semi-rare disease with approximately 130,000 diagnosed cases in the U.S., uterine fibroids impact the lives of tens of millions of American women, often leading to infertility, emotional instability, and economic distress.

-I hope you’ll continue to follow our progress on Responsum for UF and look forward to your support.
+I hope you’ll continue to follow our progress on Responsum for UF, and I look forward to your support.